 I use bicarb because I have it in the bathroom anyway for cleaning.
 You can use Talc powder (baby powder), which is what my nanna taught me years ago, although talc is considered a potential carcinogenic.

 To use sprinkle a little on the roots of your hair and then work through with your fingers.
-Alternatively, use a make up brush to dab a little on the roots of your hair.
+Alternatively, use a makeup brush to dab a little on the roots of your hair.

-Remember, unless you want the 18th Century look, a little tiny bit goes a long way.
+It’s important to remember that unless you want the 18th Century look, a little tiny bit goes a long way.

 Once you’ve worked the powder through your hair with your fingers, give your hair a good brush to remove as much excess as possible.

 Your hair will now look a whole lot less greasy and it will be ready to style.